creativescala/case-study-parser/docs/pages/expressions/recursion.md

 val whitespace = Parser.oneCharOf(' ', '\t', '\n').void.zeroOrMore
 ```

-Now we can attempt to define parser for expressions with arbitrary expressions.
+Now we can attempt to define a parser for expressions with an arbitrary number of operations.
 To start with, let's just consider addition.
+We will add multiplication later.

 ```scala mdoc:silent
 val factor: Parser[Expression] = variable.orElse(number)